Make Your Own Christmas Village starting with this German Half-Timbered Paper House - the Christmas Village House

 Let me know how your house-making project goes.
 If you need any additional help, feel free to leave a comment or email me at Lucy@paperglitterglue.com.

-Choose a pin and pin to your favorite Christmas Pinterest Board so you can remember where you found this pattern!
+Choose a pin and pin to your favorite Christmas Pinterest Board so you can remember where you found the pattern for the German Half-Timbered House - the paper version!